jfdev001/algebraic-multigrid/README.md

 # Notes

 To keep things generic, one can use either the matrix formulation `Au = b` or one can write solvers that use the physical grid points themselves.
-Using the physical grid points in the solvers leads to solvers that are defined only for that particular PDE, but it also makes the solver wayyyy faster.
-If the physical domain is `3 x 3`, that means there 9 degrees of freedom (dofs), and therefore the system `Au = b` requires iterating through `A \in 9x9`, i.e., `O(ndofs^2)` compared to the specific solver which is `O(n)`... (find resource for actually naming convention for these types of solvesr)... and also consider how you could approach differently or how other places do it differently...
+Using the physicalgrid points in the solvers leads to solvers that are defined only for that particular
+PDE, but it also makes the solver wayyyy faster.
+If the physical domain is `3 x 3`,that means there 9 degrees of freedom (dofs), and therefore the system `Au = b` requiresiterating through `A \in 9x9`, i.e., `O(ndofs^2)` compared to the specific solver whichis `O(n)`... (find resource for actually naming convention for these types of solvesr)...and also consider how you could approach differently or how other places do it differently.
+The difference in convention is known as describing the algorithm in terms of the square array `U[i,j]` or in terms of the column vector `Uhat`.

 # References